 Skip to main content

 Bottom line: Start with coverage first.
 If income is low, check Medical Assistance or MinnesotaCare.
-If you are 65 or older, disabled, medically fragile, or a veteran with no way to pay, also check Donated Dental Services.
-If care is urgent, call clinics and ask about cancellations, payment plans, and sliding fees.
+If you are 65 or older, permanently disabled, medically fragile, or a veteran with no way to pay, also check Donated Dental Services.
+If the problem is urgent, do not wait for a long application.
+Call clinics, ask about urgent openings, and use 911 or the emergency room for danger signs.

 Contents